OneWorldSchoolhouse/CodeStandards/GeneralStandards.md

 ## Whitespace
 ### Black Lines
 * Blank lines improve code readability by allowing the developer to logically group code blocks.
-* Do not you use then one blank line continuosly.
-Use a comment instead to seperate the code
+* Do not you use then one blank line continuously.
+Use a comment instead to separate the code

 ### Blank Space
 Blank spaces should be used in the following circumstances.